 The wood used for the bed and desk were milled on site.
 The wood on the wall and around the bed was salvaged from a shed that was torn down.

 What an inspiring view.
 This would be a nice place to write, wouldn’t it?

 Reclaimed timber was used for the finishing touches on the ceiling that’s surrounded by earthen plaster.

 Jeffrey decided to keep the triangle shape in the plaster instead of smoothing it out.
 I like that.

 In the picture above you can see the reclaimed peg board used to cover the walls before plastering them.
-This photo was taking during a workshop that Jeffrey held.
+This photo was taken during a workshop that Jeffrey held.

-The outside was wrapped with green vine maple (which was harvested from the forrest you see in the photos) to help protect and hold the plaster.
+The outside was wrapped with green vine maple (which was harvested from the forest you see in the photos) to help protect and hold the plaster.